busrakacamer/busrakacamer/README.md

 - 🔭 I’m currently working as a **Data Scientist**

-- 🌱 I’m currently learning **DataScince and Machine Learning in Miuul DS & ML Bootcamp**
+- 🌱 I’m currently learning **Data Science and Machine Learning in Miuul DS & ML Bootcamp**

 - 📫 How to reach me **bkacamer@gmail.com**